ambantis/play4jug/README.md

 list, start by clicking the `x` to remove everything except the Content Root (all source, test, and excluded folders).

-Now, within the project tree, directories as Sources/Test/Excluded as follows:
+Now, within the project tree, mark directories as Sources/Test/Excluded as follows:

 * Sources: /app, /conf, target/scala-2.10/src_managed
 * Excluded: /.idea, .idea_modules, /target/resolution-cache,